scottarterbury/python-api-challenge/README.md

 Ensure that your repository has regular commits and a thorough README.md file.

 Lastly, remember that this is a challenging activity.
 Push yourself!
 If you complete this task, you can safely say that you've gained a strong understanding of the core foundations of data analytics, and it will only get better from here.
 Good luck!

+## NOTES Had help using colleagues and api documentation.
+Also browsed stackoverflow for certain bugs that I solved.